Mahesh1416/datafun-03-analytics/README.md

   - Use Git to clone the new repository to your local machine
   - Add files such as .gitignore and requirements.txt
   - Use Git to add, commit, and push your new files to GitHub
-  - eate a Local Python Virtual Environment for your project
+  - Create a Local Python Virtual Environment for your project